Raijeee/SleepSync/README.md

         )
         self.add_widget(self.data_tables)
 ```
 This is the python code behind the <HistoryScreen> in KivyMD.
-Unlike all the other codes, this one works in reverse and requires data input from the database itsself.
+Unlike all the other codes, this one works in reverse and requires data input from the database itself.
 So this code uses the db.query_sleep() function which as explained earlier, queries the database with all the information within the "sleepdata" database.
-Other than that I used the built in KivyMD MDDataTable to create the table itsself, specifying the size, position coloumn and row of the table.
+Other than that I used the built-in KivyMD MDDataTable to create the table itself, specifying the size, position column and row of the table.

 ## Ecryption and hashing functions: